Antoinette Louw

-Antoinette Louw (born 9 May 1975, Pretoria) is a multi award-winning South African actress.
+Antoinette Louw (born 9 May 1975, Pretoria) is a South African actress.

 Life

 Antoinette Louw is the daughter of Dap Louw and Anet Louw, both professors in psychology who have written psychology handbooks for South African universities together.
-Her brother, Dap,a year younger than her, is a doctor in urology and an Ironman finisher.
+Her brother, Dap, a year younger than her, is a doctor in urology and an Ironman finisher.
 Raised in Potchefstroom, Vanderbijlpark and Bloemfontein, Antoinette also attended school in the United States of America where her father did research and teaching at various universities.
 In 1991 the family moved to Bloemfontein, and Antoinette matriculated in 1993 at Sentraal Hoërskool, Bloemfontein.
 She studied drama at the University of the Free State (UOFS) and receives her degree cum laude in 1996.

 In her third year she tried her hand as producer and director of the play, The Woman Who Cooked her Husband, a black comedy by the British playwright Debbie Issit.
 The production was invited to perform in London at the Courtyard Theatre.
 During her studies she was also awarded the: